Learning the Crystal Structure Genome for Property Classification: Results and discussion

-We then focus on understanding the model performance on the metal-insulator and bulk and shear moduli classifications---what exactly does the model learn from the diffraction patterns?
-Deep neural network model interpretability is a known problem owing to the nonlinear activation functions and complex network structures.
+To answer \textit{Q2}, we focus on understanding the model performance for different classification tasks ---what exactly does the model learn from the diffraction patterns?
+DNN model interpretability is a known problem owing to the nonlinear activation functions and complex network structures.
 To that end, we choose another route to understand the model performance.
-Instead of ``opening the black-box,'' we make perturbations to the input features to form new datasets $\varphi_{i}$, and examine the response as quantified with the true and false positive rates and ROC-AUC values for each classification task using the same DNN architecture (\autoref{fig:fig3}b-e).
+Instead of ``opening the black-box,'' we make perturbations to the input features to form new datasets denoted as $\varphi_{i}$, and examine the model responses as quantified with the true and false positive rates and ROC-AUC values for each classification task using the same DNN architecture (\autoref{fig:fig4}b-e).
 We assign the original diffraction data as $\varphi_{1}$.
 It contains information pertaining to the crystal lattice parameters (position of diffraction points), crystal symmetry (spatial distribution of relative diffraction intensity), and electron density (diffraction intensity values).
-These are the input features from which we determine the relative contributions in the final decision-making of the deepKNet model.
+These are the input features from which we determine the relative contributions in the final decision-making of the machine learning model.